MichaelELeonard/Matplotlib-Challenge/README.md

 <img src="Pics/bar plot.png" width="475" height="408">

-A Pie Plot was also created showing the Female vs. Male mice count utilized in the study.
+A pie chart was also created showing the Female vs. Male mice count utilized in the study.
 This chart was also created using Pandas and pyplot.
 <br>

 <img src="Pics/pie plot.png" width="337" height="339">